 Doctors apply both diagnostic and therapeutic skills in a framework of rapidly evolving interventional procedures and medical technology.
 They need excellent communication skills to support patients who are referred from many sources and specialties and to work with clinicians across disciplines.
 Wales offers an outstanding run-through education programme, supported by enthusiastic and forward-thinking consultants.

 It is intended that the curriculum should be delivered during the first year of specialty training.
-This is expected to take about 40-45 hours of formal physics teaching and 30 hours of focussed anatomy teaching over a period of about six months.
-This should be supplemented by practical raining and private study of material recommended by trainers.
+This is expected to take about 40-45 hours of formal physics teaching and 30 hours of focused anatomy teaching over a period of about six months.
+This should be supplemented by practical training and private study of material recommended by trainers.

 Assessment is in the form of the First FRCR Examination, which is held three times a year.
 The format of the assessment is different for each of the two modules and details of each are given in the relevant syllabus component later in this document.
 The two modules will be scheduled so that both may be attempted at the same sitting, although not necessarily at the same venue.

-The curriculum has been developed by the Physics Working Group and Anatomy Working Group and agreed by the Fellowship Examining B9oard and the Education Board of the Faculty of Clinical Radiology of the Royal college of Radiologists.
+The curriculum has been developed by the Physics Working Group and Anatomy Working Group and agreed by the Fellowship Examining Board and the Education Board of the Faculty of Clinical Radiology of the Royal College of Radiologists.
 It has been approved by the Postgraduate Medical Educational and Training Board (PMETB) as an integral and mandatory component of specialty training in clinical radiology.
-It is kept under review and will be revised as appropriate.
+It is kept under review and revised as appropriate.

 No minimum period of clinical experience or clinical radiology training needs to have been completed in order to enter the examination.
 No confirmation of course attendance is required.
-Candidates undergoing specialty training in the UK require the signature of their training programme director on their application form each time they attempt the examination in order to confirm that the number and combination of modules to be taken are appropriate.
+Candidates undergoing specialty training in the UK require the signature of their Training Programme Director on their application form each time they attempt the examination in order to confirm that the number and combination of modules to be taken is appropriate.

 What to do next